timkellogg/tweetsec/README.md

 _It is built to be fast and responsive to tweets.
 It uses a persistent stream that will reconnect to Twitter whenever it loses connection.
 It also is fully non-blocking so it can theoretically handle many tweets at the same time (even if that is very unlikely!)._

+## Try it out!

+Tweet at @howsmypassword to check your password strength!

 ##  Setup

 * `git clone` this file